What is the full form of FMCG

 FMCG: Fast-Moving Consumer Goods

-FMCG stands for Fast-Moving Consumer Goods which are also known as consumer packed goods (CPD).
-These goods refer to the products that are sold quickly and generally non-durable.
+FMCG stands for Fast-Moving Consumer Goods, which are also known as consumer-packed goods (CPD).
+These goods refer to the products that are sold quickly and are generally non-durable.
 It is also known as Consumer Packaged Goods (CPG).
-The examples of FMCG products are soft drinks, processed foods, cosmetics like lip balm, eyeliner, deodorants, soaps, general using products like toilet paper, face towel, shower cap, toilet soaps and the over-the-counter drugs etc.
+Examples of FMCG products are soft drinks, processed foods, cosmetics like lip balm, eyeliner, deodorants, and soaps, general using products like toilet paper, face towels, shower caps, toilet soaps, and over-the-counter drugs, etc.

-FMGC products have a short life and generally replaced or sold over a short period usually within a few days, few weeks, and few months.
-Although the profit margin in FMGC products is comparatively low but they generally sold in the large quantity thus, the cumulative profit is good.
-The success of FMCG products largely depends on the brand equity, marketing, distribution network and understanding of consumer behavior.
+FMGC products have a short life and are generally replaced or sold over a short period, usually within a few days, a few weeks, and a few months.
+Although the profit margin of FMGC products is comparatively low, they are generally sold in large quantities.
+Thus, the cumulative profit is good.
+The success of FMCG products largely depends on brand equity, marketing, distribution network, and understanding of consumer behavior.

 Characteristics of FMCG products

 Issues Facing the FMCG Industry

 The FMCG sector confronts a number of difficulties, such as: